For many companies, when they’ve grown to a certain point, they need to start thinking about creating a more sustainable, scalable business model.

-Some of the most popular content on my website has—for years—been about member areas/memberships/locked content on Squarespace.
+Because of this, it’s no wonder that some of the most popular content on my website has—for years—been about member areas/memberships/locked content on Squarespace (aff link).

 The truth is, there’s no universally right answer—and the right answer can change as your needs evolve!

-Squarespace threw a wrench in my typical answer (which is use a third party tool) when they launched member areas this week.
+Squarespace threw a wrench in my typical answer (which is use a third party tool) when they launched member areas in 2021.

 I thought it would be useful to many of you to learn about the key points you need to consider if you’re thinking about using Squarespace’s tool for your own member-based content.